 If the person who is accessing your account is someone who you do not know: it’s likely because they’re trying to make purchases using your payment information.
 It’s imperative that you do a bit of due diligence and scour your account for recent purchases that you did not make.

-You can head over to the Your Orders page from the “Account & Lists” drop-down.
+Your Orders page from the Account & Lists drop-down.
 All of your recent orders will be on display stemming back over 6 months by default.

 Find something that you didn’t order?
-Immediately get in contact with the credit card company attached to the card used as well as
+Immediately connect your credit card issuer as well as

 If you’ve set up an Amazon Household account to share your Prime benefits with a now-former member of your household, you can end it.
 To stop sharing your Prime benefits: